mattforni/notes/languages/italiano.md

-il bilocale - the two-room apartment peccato - shame piano terra - ground-floor prendere in affito - to rent umido - humid, damp
+il bilocale - the two-room apartment peccato - shame piano terra - ground-floor la poltrona - the armchair prendere in affito - to rent il tavolo - the table lo scaffale - the shelf umido - humid, damp
 ```